butlermh/deli/README.md

 2. To validate all UAProf profiles in profiles.xml with a direct connection to the internet type

-ant UAProfValidator
+java -cp target/deli-1.0.jar com.hp.hpl.deli.UAProfValidator

 3. To validate all UAProf profiles in profiles.xml behind a firewall type

-ant runUAProfValidatorProxy -Dhttp.proxyHost=your proxy host -Dhttp.proxyPort=your proxy port
+java -cp target/deli-1.0.jar com.hp.hpl.deli.UAProfValidator -Dhttp.proxyHost=your proxy host -Dhttp.proxyPort=your proxy port

 4. To validate a UAProf profile type

-ant validate -Dprofile=your profile
+java -cp target/deli-1.0.jar com.hp.hpl.deli.UAProfValidator -Dprofile=your profile

 5. To run the DELI hello world application build DELI, copy ccpp.war to the webapps directory of your app server, and see your app server